 Trialing the ACNA Traditional Language Liturgies.
 Worked yesterday on a booklet layout, for the upcoming service, using the Modern Text docx as starting points.

-After spending a day working through the liturgy, comparing to 1928 and 2019 Modern, as well as 1662, I find that for a Matrimony with Holy Communion, it is much less clunky than the 1928, which doesn't necessarily expect Holy Communion to follow.
-Litany is a little awkward, but consistent with more participatory lay/congregational focus of the 2019 vs 1928.
+After spending a day working through the liturgy, comparing to 1928 and 2019 Modern, as well as 1662, I find that 2019 TLE Holy Matrimony with Holy Communion is much less clunky than the 1928, which doesn't necessarily expect Holy Communion to follow.
+I find the Litany is a little awkward to read, but in use is quite nice and consistent with more participatory lay/congregational focus of the 2019 vs 1928.

 I am so far impressed with the Traditional Language version of the ACNA texts.
-The TLE preference, where possible, for 1662 / 1928 word choice, phrases, and prayers makes it much less pedestrian than the Modern Language 2019.
+The TLE preference, where possible, for 1662 / 1928 word choice, phrases, and prayers makes it feel more rooted to the Historic Prayer Book tradition.

 From the Preface to the Traditional Language Book: